mmorancassy/devops-tools/README.md

 # Custom configuration

-- If you want to store your persistent data in other location yo have to edit file **.env** located in folder **devops-tools/cicd-tools** and change every location as your
+- If you want to store your persistent data in other location you have to edit file **.env** located in folder **devops-tools/cicd-tools** and change every location as your

 ```shell
 # Jenkins configuration